eventer-neuroscience/eventer-fresh/content/post/Example_Model/index.md

 layout: post
 categories: ['Other']
 tags: ['Other']
+summary: This is just an example model to demonstrate the functionality of the repository.
+I may also consider adding references my model has been used in here.
+If you're familiar with *Markdown Syntax*, feel free to use it here.
 ---
 ## Model Abstract:
 This is just an example model to demonstrate the functionality of the repository.
 I may also consider adding references my model has been used in here.